Sea Turtle Tracking

 We also track other 9 species, not individuals but observed quantity, to know more have a look at the FAQ.

-The image below is a preview, you can't actually read the fine text, but you can download the high resolution PDF here
+The image below is a preview, you can't actually read the fine text, but you can click and download the high resolution image, otherwise the PDF version is available here

 Interesting observations by looking at the data (as of 6/2022)